REAN-Foundation/reancare-service/docs/release_docs/AHA-UAT_ReleaseFlow.md

 #### CodeScan-ESLint

-* This job use static code analysis tool which identify problematic patterns found in JavaScript code.
+* This job use static code analysis tool which identify problematic patterns found in application source code.
 * This job uses [Super-linter](https://github.com/marketplace/actions/super-linter) action to run this job.

 #### GitHub-ECR-Tag-Check